jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ## Introduction

 ### Agenda
+* Deploy a Ubuntu jump host on Digital Ocean with SSH access
 * Deploy a Kubernetes cluster on Digital Ocean with Observability software pre-configured
 * Deploy the Socks Shop micro-services application onto the Kubernetes cluster on Digital Ocean
 * Verify operation of the Socks Shop micro-service